-- A senior recital is required for all majors. - 2.
+- 1. A senior recital is required for all majors. - 2.
 Each major or minor will perform in at least one recital per semester. - 3.
-All majors will perform each semester for a jury composed of the music faculty. - A student is encouraged to practice ten hours a week in their major performance area. - The first semester is a conditional time when the student will show their ability to function as a music major.
+All majors will perform each semester for a jury composed of the music faculty. - A student is encouraged to practice ten hours a week in their major performance area. - 5.
+The first semester is a conditional time when the student will show their ability to function as a music major.
 This includes music theory and performance skills.
 At the end of the first semester the student's progress and potential will be evaluated.
-The student will be notified in writing if they have achieved full music major status. - A letter from the chair, written in advisement with the major's performance teacher, will be placed in the student's file at the end of each school year, encouraging and/or noting areas needing improve- - Majors will attend all general, major, minor, and faculty recitals.
+The student will be notified in writing if they have achieved full music major status. - 6.
+A letter from the chair, written in advisement with the major's performance teacher, will be placed in the student's file at the end of each school year, encouraging and/or noting areas needing improvement.
+Continuation in the music program is at all times contingent upon the student maintaining satisfactory academic and performance progress. - 7.
+Majors will attend all general, major, minor, and faculty recitals.
 In addition, two approved off-campus recitals per semester are required.
 If a major misses a recital, a suitable replacement approved by the chair must be arranged.